 “I think that Zeze cared about me.
 A lot.”

 “That’s why she killed me.
 Years after her and her husband’s deaths, she searched for me.
 She did this to me.
 She wanted more children.
 To care for.
 To love.
-Zuzu didn’t agree with it at first, but when he saw that his wife was happy, I guess that he was fine with it and even started assisting her.”
+Zuzu didn’t agree with it at first, but when he saw that his wife was happy, I guess that he was fine with it and decided to join her.”

 “Huh.
 When they killed me it seemed like they were exactly the same.
 Like they always killed people together.
 Like they were just two crazy, evil clowns.”